-Peak festival season may now be over, yet there remains a plentiful opportunity to re-live the festival ethos.
+Weird times indeed; whilst social distancing and self-isolating aren't exactly conducive to a typical festival experience, there remains plentiful opportunity to re-live the festival ethos, however.
 The euphoria, the drama, the excitement.
 From the comfort of your own home no less, oh yes.

 Intrigued to witness the birth of contemporary music festivals?
 To further realise their universal appeal?
 To understand why music festivals are pillars of both celebration and cultural change?
 Or just a general festival fanatic?
 Well, you're in luck.